nical/moz-wgpu-update/README.md

 $ moz-wpgu naga-update --auto --branch "naga-up" --test
 ```

-`--auto` will automatically deptect the changes from your local naga checkout's master branch.
-Note that it will pull changes into your master branch. you can also use `--git-hash <hash>` and `--semver <major.minor.patch>` to update to a specific version.
+`--auto` will automatically detect the changes from your local naga checkout's master branch.
+Note that it will pull changes into your master branch.
+You can also use `--git-hash <hash>` and `--semver <major.minor.patch>` to update to a specific version.

-`--branch` lets you specify the branch to write the update into (defaults to "naga-update").
+`--branch` lets you specify the branch to write the update into.
+This defaults to "naga-update".
 Note that the branch will be re-created each time the command is run.

 # The Full auditting and update process